p-uni-5g/ExampleMod/README.md

-# ExampleMod
+# ExampleMod is Archived

-An example of a simple mod for Mindustry.
+The sprites and code here do not serve as a good example; a new mod repository will be made for V6 that showcases more modding features.

 ## Importing